seamlessaccess/origin-www/index.md

 ![Assigned Action button](Active-Button.png)

 ## Free & Flexible
 No cost to use Seamless Access?
 Flexible implementation that works with your existing site design?
 Straight-forward implementation?
 What are you waiting for?!
-See the implementation guide below to understand the high-level steps, and contact Laura at laura@SeamlessAccess.org for a Getting Started Consultation to help plan your path to Seamless Access.
+See the [Getting Started](https://seamlessaccess.org/get-started/) guide to understand the high-level steps, and contact Laura at laura@SeamlessAccess.org for a Getting Started Consultation to help plan your path to Seamless Access.
 Research as it should be.